-You’re sure to be looking forward to your breast augmentation after the planning, research and your consultation, but what can you really expect after breast implant surgery?
+You’re sure to be looking forward to your breast augmentation at our London clinic after the planning, research and your consultation, but what can you really expect after breast implant surgery?
 Will you be in pain?
 How long will you need to wear a sports bra?
 Our essential guide answers these questions and more.

 Immediately after surgery, you will be taken to a recovery area to allow the effects of the anaesthetic to wear off.
 You are will likely feel very groggy, so you will remain here for at least an hour.
 You will be given something to drink, with something light to eat such as a biscuit.
 Once you are fully coherent, you will be returned to your room.